ipspace/blog/content/posts/2025/06/netlab-25-06.md

 * [Redistribution](https://netlab.tools/module/routing_protocols/#routing-import) of [static routes](https://netlab.tools/module/routing/#generic-routing-static) into OSPF, IS-IS, RIPv2, RIPng, and BGP
 * Link aggregation on Junos.

-Unfortunately, instead of creating other cool features, I had to spend 90% of my time fixing the ancient ruins of Nokia SR-OS configuration templates.
+I hope you'll find these features useful, but also that at least someone will benefit from the time I spent fixing the ancient ruins of Nokia SR-OS configuration templates.
 This is how the integration test report for Nokia SR-OS looked on May 25th:

 {{<figure src="/2025/06/sros-report-initial.png">}}